Why is there a "small house" in IBM's Code page 437?

 Theory #6: Botched copy of a dot-stretched Wang delta

 Or maybe it does come from Wang?
-Viler makes an interesting observation: a 1979 Wang character set for the 2236DE terminal includes a delta symbol ( Δ ) at position 0x9A.
+VileR makes an interesting observation: a 1979 Wang character set for the 2236DE terminal includes a delta symbol ( Δ ) at position 0x9A.
 At first glance this seemed unrelated to IBM's house symbol at 0x7F.
 But after viewing the ROM data as a bitmap, VileR discovered two interesting things.
 First, Wang's delta wasn't a clean equilateral triangle (angles at 60°, 60°, 60°); to avoid uneven displacements between scanlines, which could produce very obvious "jaggies" on low-res CRTs, the delta was instead rendered as a right triangle (angles 45°, 90°, 45°).
 However, because of this, the triangle's side-corners had to be chopped off, to fit it into its 7×7 pixels-per-character space.
 Secondly, VileR discovered that the bitmap's pixels were spaced-out, implying that the glyphs relied on some sort of dot-stretching effect in the display circuitry.
 After these realizations, rendering the bitmap with his CRT emulator revealed that Wang's delta actually resembles IBM's blocky house symbol.

 So, if Bill Gates was correct about IBM copying characters from Wang, it's entirely possible that the people at IBM, who were copying glyphs directly from a Wang terminal screen, misinterpreted the delta as a house, especially considering, as Bradley notes, that the whole process was rushed.
 This is not a definitive proof, but a compelling theory nonetheless!